TomyAlberdi/Obsidian-Vault/Go Web Server.md

 To test our endpoint, we go to the following URL: [http://localhost:8080/hello](http://localhost:8080/hello).
 ## Gin Web Framework
 Just as we can create a server using the `net/http` package, there are other frameworks that allow us to build a web server.
 Gin is a high-performance microframework that can be used to create web applications and microservices in [[Go]].
-It includes a set of features (e.g., routing, middleware, rendering, etc.) that reduce repetitive code and simplify the creation of web applications and microservices.
+It includes a set of features (e.g., routing, [[middleware]], rendering, etc.) that reduce repetitive code and simplify the creation of web applications and microservices.
 ### How it works:
 Let’s quickly go over how Gin processes a request.
 The control flow for a typical web application, API server, or microservice is as follows:
 1. Request.